kibitzr/kibitzr/docs/configuration.rst

 Check may have ``url``.
 If it is provided, it will be used to fetch data.
 Optionally ``verify-cert`` can be set to ``False`` to skip verificaiton of the SSL certificate.
-Alternativelly data can be fetched by ``script``, which is an arbitrary bash script.
+Alternativelly data can be fetched by ``script``, which is an arbitrary shell script.

 Check will be executed every ``period`` seconds and/or on every ``schedule``.
 See :ref:`Schedule documentation <schedule>` for a complete list of possibilities.